Posted on June 29, 2020

 Valentine’s Day Massacre

-Capone up until the early 1929s was a media sensation.
+Capone, up until early 1929 was a media sensation.
 Gangsters back then were as famous as movie stars, the public loved outlaws.
 That all changed on February 14, 1929.

 Capone, tiring of Bugs Moran and the North Side Gang, went off the handle and damaged his reputation beyond repair.
 In a brazen attack, Capone initiated a “police raid.”
 Capone shipped in out of towners, button men from other states, and had them dressed up as cops.
 On the morning of the 14, on Valentine’s Day, the “faux police” interrupted a known Moran warehouse, lined all the workers against the wall, and gunned them down in a shower of bullets.